Inside the Meter

 Poynter died in 1978, and his plan went into place.
 The school -- now called the Poynter Institute -- owns the newspaper.
 The Poynter Institute offers seminars and classes to working journalists, educators and students, and its website, Poynter.org, is a clearinghouse for information and news about journalism.

 Control of the newspaper and its operations, however, lies with a single executive.
 Upon retirement, that leader picks a successor.
 Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current chairman and CEO, Paul Tash.

 We know of no other news organization in the country that runs like this.

 Since 2010, the Times has partnered with other news organizations to operate PolitiFact sites in the states.
-Most of these partners are newspapers such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of the Cox chain); the Oregonian (part of the Advance chain); and the Milwaukee Journal Sentinel (part of Gannett Co.
+Some of these partners are newspapers, such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of Cox Media Group); and the Milwaukee Journal Sentinel (part of Gannett Co.
 Inc.).
 We also partner with Scripps television stations based in Arizona, Colorado, Nevada and Ohio; with Capital Public Radio based in Sacramento, Calif., and with Billy Penn, a Philadelphia-based mobile-first news website.

 In previous years, we’ve accepted underwriting for our PolitiFact Florida project from the Knight Foundation, Craigslist Charitable Fund, and the Collins Center for Public Policy.